Subscribe to updates

 Audit & Governance Committee - Wednesday, 14 January 2026 1.00 pm

-January 14, 2026 at 1:00 pm View on council websiteSummary
+January 14, 2026 at 1:00 pm Audit & Governance Committee View on council websiteSummary

-The Audit & Governance Committee of Oxfordshire Council was scheduled to discuss the council's financial strategies, internal audit progress, and governance arrangements.
-Key topics included the Treasury Management Strategy, the Financial Management Code of Practice, and updates on the Annual Governance Statement.
+The Audit & Governance Committee of Oxfordshire Council was scheduled to discuss the council's financial management, internal audit progress, and treasury management strategies.
+Key topics included the endorsement of the Treasury Management Strategy and Annual Investment Strategy for 2026/27, an assessment of compliance with the Financial Management Code of Practice, and an update on actions from the Annual Governance Statement.

 Financial Management Code of Practice Compliance Assessment

-with 17 out of 19 standards rated as green
+with 17 out of 19 standards rated as green.

 Annual Governance Statement 2024/25 – Update on Actions

-Audit & Governance Committee Work Programme
+Audit & Governance Work Programme

 Attendees